 - If your bridal party are doing their own hair and make-up then ask them how long they think it will take them to get ready and then double it.
 Overexcited bridesmaids will always take longer to get ready than they think.

-- If you want jewellery and other trinkets photographed, save time by gathering them up in one place prior to my arrival.
-That way, I know I've photographed everything you want and I can take detail photos that all look consistent.
+- If you want jewellery and other trinkets photographed, save time by gathering them up in one place prior to our arrival.
+That way, we know Iweve photographed everything you want and we can take detail photos that all look consistent.

 - Space!
 If you feel you might be prone to stress or likely to feel claustrophobic, make sure you think about the rooms and space available in the morning.

 - If you're not much of an early riser and you have a large Bridal party, see if your hair and makeup artists can bring a larger team to get things done quicker.